jobayer977/javascript-interview-questions/README.md

  ### 8.2 How can we remove whitespace from a string?
- ## How can we remove whitespace from a string?

 use the string built-in method .trim() method to remove whitespace from a string.
 But be careful, this method only removes whitespace from the beginning and end of the string.

 ```javascript